bouthilx/ml-retrospectives.github.io/_pages/01_how.md

 ---
 layout: page
 permalink: /how/
-title: How it works
+title: Guidelines
+description: Was there something?
 ---

 Interested in writing a retrospective?
 Great!
 Here's some info on how you can get started.

 ### Getting started